Home

 One word of caution, though, like any wild plants here in Arizona, the Prickly Pear cactus is federally protected by law.
 Therefore, neither the fruit or the pads cannot be picked without a permit.

-As I said, you can certainly find them in many grocery stores here in Arizona, found in the fruits and vegetables section.
-Some stores where I have seen them available are such stores as Food City and Bashas'.
-I have also seen them being sold at the swap meets here in Arizona, too.
+As I said, you can purchase them in many grocery stores here in Arizona, found in the fruits and vegetables section.
+You can also order many products online that specialize in using the cactus for gourmet foods.
+Some grocery stores such as Food City and Bashas', sell food items containing this delicious fruit as well as the nopalitos.
+You can also find them at many of the swap meets here in Arizona, too.

 Their address, phone and hours of operation are listed below for your reference.